4 takeaways on housing ahead of inflation report - NewsBreak

 4 takeaways on housing ahead of inflation report

 The costs of construction — from materials to labor — lead many developers to favor luxury home building over starter homes because they offer a higher return per square foot.
-(Spencer Platt/Getty Images)
+(Photo by Getty Images)

 Housing costs, including rental prices, are on the path to stabilizing but evidence of this won’t show up in inflation measures anytime soon, economists say.